LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 ### Dynamic parts spanning several /

-If you want to capture more than URI part, you can define a dynamic part using the `*id` syntax, that will use the `.*` regular expression:
+If you want to capture more than the URI part, you can define a dynamic part using the `*id` syntax, that will use the `.*` regular expression:

 ```
 GET   /files/*name          controllers.Application.download(name)